desmondwong1215/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC10 - Create Session**
+**Use case: UC10 -  Find Student By Name**

-**Precondition**: Teacher is currently inside a course .

 **MSS:**

-1. Teacher commands to create a new session for the current course with session details.
+1. Teacher commands to find students with names.
-2. EB validates the session details.
+2. EB finds the students whose name contain any names provided.
-3. EB creates the new session and assigns a unique Session ID.
-4. EB displays a success message.
+3. EB displays a list of filtered students and show appropriate message.

     Use case ends.

 **Extensions**

 * 2a.
-EB detects an error in the entered session details and displays the appropriate error message.
+EB detects no name is provided and show error message.

   Use case ends.

-* 3a.
-EB detects that the proposed session time conflicts with an existing session in this course and displays an error message about the time conflict.
+**Use case: UC11 -  Find Students By STUDENT_ID**

+**MSS:**

+1. Teacher commands to find students with STUDENT_IDs.
+2. EB checks the validity of all the STUDENT_IDs provided.
+3. EB finds the students with these STUDENT_IDs.
+4. EB displays a list of filtered students and appropriate message.

     Use case ends.

+**Extensions**

+* 2a.
+EB detects that no STUDENT_ID is provided or there exists invalid STUDENT_IDs and shows error message.

+  Use case ends.

-**Use case: UC11 - Mark/Unmark Attendance**
+**Use case: UC12 -  Find Course By Name**

-**Precondition**: Teacher is currently inside a course and sessions exist.

 **MSS:**

-1. Teacher commands to mark or unmark students attendance with a valid Session ID and Student ID.
+1. Teacher commands to find courses with names.
-2. EB validates the Session ID and the Student ID.
-3. EB updates the attendance status for the specified Student ID in the specified session.
-4. EB displays a success message confirming the update.
+2. EB finds the courses whose name contain any names provided.
+3. EB displays a list of filtered courses and show appropriate message.

     Use case ends.

 **Extensions**

 * 2a.
-EB detects invalid or non-existent Session ID or Student ID and shows an error message on invalid ID.
+EB detects no name is provided and show error message.

   Use case ends.

-**Use case: UC12 - View Attendance**
+**Use case: UC13 -  Edit Course**

-**Precondition**: Teacher is currently inside a course.

 **MSS:**

-1. Teacher commands to view attendance records.
+1. Teacher commands to find edit course.
-2. Teacher specifies which sessions to view attendance from.
-3. EB checks for Session ID.
-4. EB retrieves the requested attendance data.
+2. EB changes the detail of the course.
-5. EB displays the formatted attendance data.
+3. EB displays the course and show appropriate message.

     Use case ends.

 **Extensions**

-* 3a.
-EB detects that Teacher specifies a non-existent session or student ID, or uses an invalid format.

-    * 3a1.
-EB indicates that the data cannot be found or the input format is invalid.
+* 1a.
+EB detects no field value is provided, invalid index is provided or this action will produce duplicate course and show error message.

   Use case ends.

-* 4a.
-EB detects that attendance records are not found for the specified scope and shows error.
+**Use case: UC14 -  Edit Student**

+**MSS:**

+1. Teacher commands to find edit student.
+2. EB changes the detail of the student.
+3. EB displays the student and show appropriate message.

     Use case ends.

+**Extensions**

+* 1a.
+EB detects no field value is provided, invalid index is provided or this action will produce duplicate student and show error message.

+  Use case ends.

-**Use case: UC13 - Exit Course**
+**Use case: UC15 -  Clear the storage**

-**Precondition**: Teacher is currently inside a course.

 **MSS:**

-1. Teacher commands to exit the current course.
+1. Teacher commands to clear the storage.
-2. EB changes the system context back to the School Level.
-3. EB displays a message confirming the exit.
+2. EB deletes all students and courses and displays empty list of student, course and appropriate success message.

+    Use case ends.

+**Extensions**

+* 1a.
+EB detects the storage is empty and show appropriate message.

   Use case ends.

 ### Non-Functional Requirements